Willie-Conway/DataVista-Comand-Line-Application/README.md

 ## Features

+## Features

 ### Core Features

 - **Data Loading**:
   - Load data from a CSV file into a pandas DataFrame.

 - **Data Cleaning**:
   - Remove duplicate rows.
   - Handle missing values by either removing them or filling them with specified values or the mean.

 - **Data Preprocessing**:
   - Convert date columns to datetime format.
   - Forward-fill missing values in the dataset.

 - **Data Splitting**:
   - Split the dataset into training and testing sets based on a specified target column.

 ### Data Wrangling
 - Perform data cleaning to ensure data integrity and quality.

 ### Statistical Analysis

-- Provide a statistical summary of numerical columns, including mean, median, mode, range, sample size, standard deviation, and confidence intervals.
+- Provide a statistical summary of numerical columns, including:
+  - Mean
+  - Median
+  - Mode
+  - Range
+  - Sample size
+  - Standard deviation
+  - Confidence intervals
 - Conduct normality tests on specified columns.

 ### Machine Learning
 - Train a simple linear regression model using numeric columns as features and a user-defined target column.
 - Evaluate the model's performance using R² score.

 ### Visualization Options

-1. **Distribution Plot**:

-   - Visualize the distribution of a specified numeric column.
+- **Distribution Plot**: Visualize the distribution of a specified numeric column.
-2. **Bar Chart**:

-   - Create a bar chart for categorical data.
+- **Bar Chart**: Create a bar chart for categorical data.
-3. **Box Plot**:

-   - Visualize the distribution of a numerical column grouped by a categorical column.
+- **Box Plot**: Visualize the distribution of a numerical column grouped by a categorical column.
-4. **Scatter Plot**:

-   - Create a scatter plot to visualize the relationship between two numeric columns.
+- **Scatter Plot**: Create a scatter plot to visualize the relationship between two numeric columns.
-5. **Scatter Plot with Linear Regression**:

-   - Generate a scatter plot that includes a linear regression line.
+- **Scatter Plot with Linear Regression**: Generate a scatter plot that includes a linear regression line.
-6. **Histogram**:

-   - Display a histogram for the distribution of a specified numeric column.
+- **Histogram**: Display a histogram for the distribution of a specified numeric column.
-7. **Pie Chart**:

-   - Create a pie chart for a specified categorical column.
+- **Pie Chart**: Create a pie chart for a specified categorical column.

 ### User Interaction

-- **Command-Line Interface**:

-  - Allow users to input choices for visualization types and target columns interactively.
+- **Command-Line Interface**: Allow users to input choices for visualization types and target columns interactively.
-- **Logging**:

-  - Provide logging for successful operations, warnings, and errors for better debugging and user awareness.
+- **Logging**: Provide logging for successful operations, warnings, and errors for better debugging and user awareness.

 ### Error Handling
 - Handle various errors, such as:
   - File not found.
   - Empty datasets.
   - Invalid column names for visualizations.

 ### Default Settings
 - Load a default dataset if no file path is provided.

 ## Getting Started